Aphemra/3D-Idle-TD/README.md

-# Unity URP Template
+# 3D Idle Tower Defense

-This repository is a template using the Universal Render Pipeline and the CMR design framework.
+This is an mobile-first idle tower defense game.

-*Generated project files in Unity 2020.3.17f1.*
+*Developed project in Unity 2020.3.17f1*